PritishC/PritishC.github.io.OLD/_posts/2021-12-12-semester-review.md

 There were two programming assignments, one on coding schemes (Gamma, Golomb, arithmetic) and one on Naive Bayes text classification using multinomial and Poisson models.
 It's worth noting that on the second assignment, I had a valuable back-and-forth with the prof on email and he was very encouraging and gave me tips to deal with some implementation problems that I was facing.
 He even showed interest in the results that I obtained and these little gestures stay with you long after the course is over.

-All this being said, take this course only if you're already comfortable with the IITB system and have sufficient mathematical maturity.
+All this being said, take this course only if you're already comfortable with the IITB system and have sufficient mathematical maturity (or equivalently, have a decent background in machine learning).
 I've noticed grad students (including me) struggle with this course and senior undergrads having the time of their lives.
 I say this because the exams - and there are _three_ of them - involve interesting math/ML/datastructure questions where those who have been solving such problems in other courses already greatly benefit.
 Those who have implemented a bit of ML (played with tensor ops atleast) also benefit.
 This may not always be true for fresh grad students.
 If you do take this course, make sure to request the TAs for past exams for practice.
 Questions never repeat in these exams but concepts may.

 I took this course as an elective.
-It also used to be a prereq for CS728, but that may have changed.
+It also used to be a prereq for CS728, but that may have changed - you'd have to confirm this with the instructor.

 CS699: Software Lab
 -------------------